haani-niyaz/devops-journal/_posts/2016-07-07-learning-angularjs-part-2.markdown

 1. The page should show the price per book (default tab)
 2. The **price** tab should be actively selected
-3. The **description** panel should be hidden until **description** tab is clicked.
+3. The **description** panel should be hidden until the **description** tab is clicked
-4. When we click on any tab it should be active and the the respective panel should be displayed.
+4. When we click on any tab it should be active and the the respective panel should be displayed